Abdus Salam (Chittagong politician)

-Abdus Salam is a Bangladeshi politician and a former chairman of the Chittagong Development Authority.
+Abdus Salam (আবদুচ ছালাম) is a Bangladeshi politician and a former chairman of the Chittagong Development Authority.
 He briefly served as member of Jatiya Sangsad from Chittagong-8 as an independent candidate on the 2024 Bangladeshi general election.

+Although he contested the election as an independent candidate, at the time he was the treasurer of the Chittagong division Awami League.
+He is also the founder of the Well Group.